opnsense/docs/source/manual/settingsmenu.rst

 Setting                           Explanation
 ================================= ======================================================================================================================================================================================================
 **Cryptography settings**
-Diffie-Hellman parameters         The server and client needs to use the same parameters in order to set up a connection.
-How parameters are updated can be tweaked.
-Please leave on default unless you know why to change it.
 Hardware acceleration             Select your method of hardware acceleration, if present.
 Check the full help for hardware-specific advice.
-Use /dev/crypto                   Old hardware crypto drivers expose the /dev/crypto interface.
-This is not used by newer hardware or software any more.
 **Thermal Sensors**
 Hardware                          Select between No/ACPI thermal sensor driver and processor-specific drivers.
 **Periodic Backups**